 If so, then you may be eligible for Government Hearing Services.

-If you’re eligible for the Government Hearing Services program, simply call us on 1800 340 631 and provide us with your eligibility card number (such as Centrelink or DVA) or click here to apply online today at the HEARINGLife website.
+If you’re eligible for the Government Hearing Services program, simply call us on 1800 340 631 and provide us with your eligibility card number (such as Centrelink or DVA) and we will assist with the next part of your application process.

 Once your application is completed and your Doctor’s signature is obtained, we will arrange your appointment for a full hearing assessment at no cost* with one of our government accredited clinicians.